 Many people don’t realize how much the health of their mouth affects their whole body.
 Poor oral health can lead to or worsen other serious health problems like cardiovascular disease, cancers, diabetes, high blood pressure, respiratory infections, and even heart attack and stroke.
-Gum disease and infected teeth create chronic inflammation that puts your health at risk.
-A healthy mouth is an important step to protecting your whole body.
+A healthy mouth is a critical part of achieving and maintaining whole body health.

 Holistic Dentistry Services in Nashville, TN